rodekruis/CommunityRisk/README.md

 Password: your ubuntu password
 ```

-* Install postgis 2.2
+Install postgis 2.2
 ```
 $ sudo apt-get install -y postgis postgresql-9.5-postgis-2.2
 ```

+## Bower
-* Bower - You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm:
+You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm:

 ```
 $ sudo npm install -g bower
 $ sudo npm install -g bower-installer
 ```

+## Grunt
-* Grunt - You're going to use the [Grunt Task Runner](http://gruntjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:
+You're going to use the [Grunt Task Runner](http://gruntjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:

 ```
 $ sudo npm install -g grunt-cli
 ```

-Install Apache
+## Apache

-* Apache - The application can run on its own on the nodejs server, however, in many cases we would need to host multiple applications on a subdomain of a server.
+The application can run on its own on the nodejs server, however, in many cases we would need to host multiple applications on a subdomain of a server.
 Apache will therefor serve as a proxy only.

 Unix
 ```